paulfitzpatrick85/CI-Portfolio-Project-5/README.md

 ![dropdown admin option](https://user-images.githubusercontent.com/55660566/206844061-9c0e5d77-a46e-4210-94ff-1b40df2c2b62.png)

-If the user choses to proceed with payment they are taken to the checkout page, where are require to fill out a short form consisting of name, email, phone number which are required, and postcode along with a text area to input their credit card details.
+If the user choses to proceed with payment they are taken to the checkout page, where are require to fill out a short form consisting of name, email, phone number which are required, and postcode along with a text area to input their credit card details, testing the payment functionality is done using the number '4242424242424242 42/42 424 2424'.

 ![checkout1](https://user-images.githubusercontent.com/55660566/206849837-8e7c1fe5-2bb0-48df-8382-9cf078f9f23b.png)